 - Tap the changer to open the Connection

 External defects are –

-- Defects on forced cooling fans, bucholz relay, exit of the current transformers of the bushings, etc.
+- Defects on forced cooling fans, Bucholz relay, the exit of the current transformers of the bushings, etc.

 Sudden Failures –

-- Most of the dielectric interruptions occur suddenly, especially due to lightning or to an abnormal tension, causing a direct failure.
-Excessive current by an external short circuit or by a mechanical hit also happen suddenly.
+- Most dielectric interruptions occur suddenly, especially due to lightning or abnormal tension, causing a direct failure.
+Excessive current by an external short circuit or by a mechanical hit also happens suddenly.

 - Disturbances by earthquakes and fires can accidentally damage the transformer.